 What Are Returnships?
-(The Pros and Cons of Excellent Returnship Programs)
+(The Pros and Cons)

 Returnships are a relatively new concept that emerged on the professional working scene around 2008.
 Returnships are essentially internship programs intended to help adults who have taken time away from the labor force (and thus career development) return to the workforce in paid positions.
 These programs are growing in popularity with at least 200 large organizations offering some kind of returnship program at the time of this article's writing.

 For your benefit, we are going to analyze the benefits and potential downsides of the various returnship programs in today's labor marketplace.
-In addition, we will take a careful look at alternative to returnships that may prove to be even more beneficial to job seekers.
+In addition, we will take a careful look at alternatives to returnships that may prove to be even more beneficial to job seekers.
 Let's begin.

 The term "returnship" was coined by Goldman Sachs circa 2008.
 The first Goldman program was advertised as a "way to bring high potential employees whose skill may need a little updating, back into the company fold. " Since then, the Goldman program and progams similar to it have actively sought to find, retrain, and test stellar professionals who can fill the organization's labor gaps.